AlexMercedCoder/GuideToBecomingACoder/readme.md

 ## Welcome

-Welcome if you are reading this is because you are considering becoming a coder.
+Welcome!
+If you are reading this you are considering becoming a coder.
 Below you'll find lots of resources to learn about the world of coding.

 ### Start Here